-Governor Charlie Crist was born in 1956 in Altoona, Pennsylvania, but his family soon settled in St. Petersburg.
-As a public school student Governor Crist quickly learned the value of participation, leading him to serve as class president at St. Petersburg High School and, later, as student body vice president at Florida State University.
-In high school Crist was the starting quarterback his football team.
-He later played football at Wake Forest University before transferring and receiving his undergraduate degree from Florida State in 1978.
-Governor Crist then earned his law degree from the Cumberland School of Law in Birmingham, Alabama.
+Charlie Crist was born in 1956 in Altoona, Pennsylvania; however, his family soon settled in St. Petersburg.
+As a public school student, he served as class president at St. Petersburg High School and, later, as student body vice president at Florida State University.
+Crist then earned his law degree from the Cumberland School of Law in Birmingham, Alabama.

 In 1992, Crist won a seat in the Florida Senate, where he served for six years.
 Eight years later, he won a special election and became Florida's last elected commissioner of education.
 Crist's path of public service next led him to seek election as attorney general in 2002, becoming Florida's first elected Republican attorney general.

 On November 7, 2006, Charlie Crist was elected to serve as Florida's forty-fourth governor.
 During his term he directed federal stimulus money to help pay Florida public school teachers.
 In 2010, Governor Crist was actively engaged in Florida’s response to mitigate the environmental damage to the state’s northwest Gulf coast caused by the Deepwater Horizon oil spill.